Singapore Exchange: Listing

 The companies listed on SGX belong to one of two groups: the companies listed on the SGX Mainboard and the companies listed on SGX NASDAQ.
 In order to be listed on the mainboard, a company has to fulfill some requirements set forth by SGX, while a listing on NASDAQ is not tied to the fulfilment of any additional conditions.
 SESDAQ was replaced on 26 November 2007 by the SGX Catalist after an extensive study of other market models and a public consultation in May 2007.
 The word "Catalist" is an amalgamation of the words "Catalyst" and "List", to reflect the idea that the Catalist board could be used as a catalyst to propel growth upon listing.
-Catalist differs from SESDAQ primarily in its use of a sponsor system to determine a prospective company's suitability to list and as a corporate advisor to advise on listing and corporate governance issues.
+Catalist differs from SESDAQ primarily through its sponsor-based regulatory model, under which an approved sponsor determines a prospective company's suitability for listing after due diligence and continues to advise the issuer on listing compliance and corporate governance matters, rather than relying on direct exchange assessment.